bitstadium/HockeySDK-Windows/README.md

 ## Building
 1. Use Visual Studio 2015.
-2. Install the following certificates into the current user's personal certificate store.
+2. Install HockeyAppTest.pfx certificate into the current user's personal certificate store.
 Use empty password.
-   a.
-Src\Core.Uwp.Tests\Core.Uwp.Tests_TemporaryKey.pfx
-   b.
-Src\Core.Win81.Tests\TemporaryKey.pfx
-   c.
-Src\PersistenceChannel.Wrt81.Tests\TemporaryKey.pfx
-   d.
-Src\Extensibility.Wrt81.Win81.Tests\Windows.Win81.Tests_TemporaryKey.pfx